 Professor Pardo has engaged in major disciplinary and interdisciplinary discussions through chairing sessions and presenting numerous papers, distinguished lectures and key note addresses at international symposia and seminars.
 He has stimulated debate on mainstream issues in contemporary social theory convening and organizing interdisciplinary seminars, round tables and conferences in Britain and abroad on informality, legitimacy, governance and urban issues.

 He has conducted historical research (also through archival work), extended field research in urban and rural England and Italy and comparative projects in collaboration with fellow anthropologists and with specialists in other disciplines.
 Research interests include work, morality and thought, legitimacy and governance, organization, power, hunting with hounds.
-Since 1990, he has carried out research among the Italian elites and is currently engaged in a research project on the relationship between legality and illegality.
+Since 1990, he has carried out research among the Italian elites and is currently engaged in a research project on the relationship between legality and illegality, and legitimacy.